Can Xanax Make You Angry?

 Anger as a Side Effect

 Reports of anger as a side effect of Xanax are common although the prevalence and severity can vary widely among individuals.
 It’s important to note that anger is a complex emotion influenced by numerous factors, including individual temperament, external stressors, and underlying mental health conditions.
-Xanax’s impact on anger can be multifaceted and depend on many factors.
+Xanax’s impact on anger can be multifaceted and depends on many factors.

 Pharmacological Factors